-How natural experiments are used in practice differs between the three literatures we have covered.
-The literature on the Permanent Income Hypothesis employs natural experiments directly in identifying pre-announced income changes, whereas the other two strands of the literature mainly rely on microeconometric techniques such as instrumental variables, regression discontinuity designs, and so on.
-These techniques are also used in some studies that do not rely on specific historical events for identification, and thus the last two strands of literatures have shown that what can and cannot be called a natural experiment is to some extent a judgment call.
+How researchers use natural experiments in practice differs between the three literatures we have covered.
+The literature on the Permanent Income Hypothesis employs natural experiments directly in identifying pre-announced income changes, whereas the other two strands of the literature mainly rely on microeconometric techniques such as instrumental variables and regression discontinuity designs.
+Some studies that do not rely on specific historical events for identification also use these techniques.
+As a result, deciding what can and cannot be considered a natural experiment in these latter two strands of literature involves some judgment.

-The fundamental challenge, however, is the same in all three literatures, namely, to argue that the historical episode in question provides the quasi-random variation that is necessary to identify causal effects.
-Although creating a comprehensive checklist that can be followed in all analyses using natural experiments is impossible, we list below some common features that distinguish successful papers that rely on the use of natural experiments:
+The fundamental challenge, however, is the same in all three literatures, namely, to argue the historical episode in question provides the quasi-random variation that is necessary to identify causal effects.
+Although creating a comprehensive checklist that all analyses involving natural experiments can use is impossible, we list below some common features that distinguish successful papers that rely on the use of natural experiments:

 Identifying assumption The identifying assumption underlying the study should be clearly stated.
-What does the reader need to believe in order to causally interpret the effect?
-What aspect of the natural experiment does the study explicitly exploit?
+What does the reader need to believe to causally interpret the effect?
+What aspect of the natural experiment does the study exploit and how does it translate into exogenous variation?
 Why can reverse causality be ruled out?
 Can we think of any omitted factors that jointly affect the natural experiment and the outcome variable of interest?

-Supporting evidence As much evidence as possible should be given to corroborate the identifying assumption.
-Such evidence may include showing that treatment and control groups do not differ on observables prior to treatment, an analysis of pre- and post-treatment trends, the timing of the effect and the use of multiple instruments.
+Supporting evidence Researchers should provide as much evidence as possible to corroborate the identifying assumption.
+Such evidence may include showing treatment and control groups do not differ on observables prior to treatment, an analysis of pre- and post-treatment trends, the timing of the effect, and the use of multiple instruments.
 At a minimum, a careful description of the specific historical episode is needed that makes clear the origin of the quasi-random variation and allows the reader to gauge the potential scope for endogeneity and other confounding factors.
 Thus, detailed institutional knowledge on the episode surrounding the experiment is required.
-Which omitted factors one might reasonably worry about should be carefully considered and explicitly discussed.
+Researchers should carefully consider and explicitly discuss which omitted factors one might reasonably worry about.

-Additional methods to support a causal interpretation If possible, additional analyses should be used to establish that the outcome variable is in fact driven by the treatment and not by other factors correlated with treatment.
-Specifically, placebo exercises in which placebo treatments are analyzed can provide credibility to the claim of causality.
+Additional methods to support a causal interpretation If possible, researchers should use additional analyses to establish that the treatment and not other factors correlated with treatment drives the outcome variable.
+Specifically, placebo exercises that analyze placebo treatments can provide credibility to the claim of causality.
 Moreover, showing robustness to the use of different control groups if more than one is possible, and using matching methods to guarantee the control group lines up well with the treatment group in terms of observable characteristics can help assuage concerns about randomness.

-Quantitative implications Arguing in favor of a causal interpretation without explicitly stating the quantitative implications of the estimates is rarely possible.
+Quantitative implications Arguing convincingly in favor of a causal interpretation is usually impossible without explicitly stating the quantitative implications of the estimates.
 Is the size of the effect reasonable?
 How does it compare to the influence of other factors that are known to affect the outcome variable?